DSP (film): Theatrical

 The film was released in theatres on 2 December 2022.
-The trailer was released on 25 November 2022.

 Home media

-The post-theatrical streaming rights of the film were bought by Netflix and Sun NXT, while the satellite rights of the film were sold to Sun TV.
+The post-theatrical streaming rights of the film were bought by Netflix and Sun NXT.
 The film was scheduled for a digital premiere on Sun NXT on 30 December 2022.

 Reception

-DSP received mixed to negative reviews from critics.

 Logesh Balachandran of The Times of India gave the film 2 out of 5 and wrote, "DSP falls short of a good mass entertainer but can satisfy the actor's fans."
 Avinash Ramachandran of Cinema Express gave the film 2.5 out of 5 stars and wrote, "After a rather disappointing outing in his previous film, Ponram manages to get back on track with DSP."
 Latha Srinivasan of India Today gave the film 2 out of 5 stars and wrote, "On the whole, this movie is a complete miss.
 Vijay Sethupathi is an extremely talented actor but he needs to make more prudent choices when it comes to his films."
-A critic for India Herald wrote, "One of the great aspects of the film was Prabakar's portrayal of Mutta ravi, a merciless rowdy-turned-politician, who looked frightening and convincing in the role."
 Kirubhakar Purushothaman of The Indian Express rated the film 1.5 out of 5 stars and wrote, "The bigger problem with DSP is it doesn't warrant the long runtime when Ponram is only repeating himself with some generic stuff like underwhelming songs and comedy sequences."

 Kalyani Pandian of ABP Live gave the film 2.5 out of 5 stars and wrote, "Overall, people might have been saying that DSP has joined Vijay Sethupathi's flop list."
 Praveen Sudevan of The Hindu wrote, "While the Portuguese voyager of the same name set sails for unexplored territories, with his Vasco da Gama, you head right into the land of cliches."
 Bharathy Singaravel of The News Minute gave the film 1 out of 5 stars and wrote, "For ardent Vijay Sethupathi fans, this film will be an exhausting letdown."
 Lakshmi Subramanian of The Week gave the film a rating 2 out of 5 and wrote, "Sethupathi is a crowd-puller who wins the audience with his casual mannerisms and quirky dialogues.
 In DSP too, Sethupathi does have all these, but fails to impress the audience because of a commonplace plot."